Bollegala/bollegala.github.io/pages/publications.md

 <li>James O'Neill, Polina Rozenshtein, Ryuichi Kiryo, Motoko Kubota and Danushka Bollegala:
 <strong>I Wish I Would Have Loved This One, But I Didn't -- A Multilingual Dataset for Counterfactual Detection in Product Reviews</strong>,
-Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP), pp. XX-XX, 2021.
+Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP), pp. 7092-7108, 2021.
 <a href ="https://aclanthology.org/2021.emnlp-main.568/"><img src="../images/PDF.png" width="30" height ="10"></a>
 <a href = "javascript:unhide('cfd-2021');" class="bibtex"><img src="../images/bib.png"  width="30" height ="10"></a>
 <div id = "cfd-2021" class="hidden">